How accurate is a goniometer app?

 How an iPhone measures a joint angle

 Inclinometer-style apps like Goniometer read the phone's fused motion sensors (accelerometer + gyroscope) to compute the device's orientation relative to gravity — the same principle as the built-in Level and the bubble inclinometers long used in clinics.
 Place the phone flat against the limb segment, set zero at the starting position, and the change in orientation as the joint moves is the joint angle.
 Because the reference is gravity, there is no camera, no calibration target, and no estimation involved.
+For a step-by-step walkthrough of the method, see the iPhone goniometer explainer.

 How to get reliable measurements with a phone goniometer